yudawen/MLBFM/README.md

 # MLBFM
-The official implementation for method proposed in Multimodal LLM for Function-aware Building Polygon Extraction from Remote Sensing Imagery.
+The implementation for method proposed in Multimodal LLM for Function-aware Building Polygon Extraction from Remote Sensing Imagery.

 The source code is coming soon.